-Use genomics to decrease the cost of healthcare expenditures by:
+Decrease the cost of healthcare expenditures by:

-|Next-Generation Sequencing (NGS): Exome and Whole-Genome Sequencing||
+|Next-Generation Sequencing (NGS): Exome and Whole-Genome Sequencing

 This trusted Infinium assay has been run on millions of samples, including use in the All of Us Research Program.
 It provides a cost-effective, end-to-end solution with star allele calling and metabolizer status reporting, allowing for consolidation of multiple assays onto a single chip.
+View Array

 This rapid, three-day workflow allows users to gather and report data quickly and run up to 1728 samples per week using a single iScan System.
 Targeted gene amplification runs concurrently with whole-genome amplification during day 1 of the 3-day protocol.
 The workflow is highly scalable and can be automated with robotic liquid handlers.